ypaulsussman/yblog/content/posts/Idea for ABE Phonics App [Paused].md

 CASAS => not test solely of EN or literacy, but also of bundled cultural knowledge

-So actually what I might consider rather than using this as a tool for a BEESL literacy is using it as a variance on dual lingo where the learners are already familiar with the implications of, say, a hamburger menu Or a “share“ arrow emerging from a tray
+One reaction might be rather than using this as a tool for ABE/ESL literacy is using it as a variance on dual lingo where the learners are already familiar with the implications of, say, a hamburger menu Or a “share“ arrow emerging from a tray

+The other might be, on a v2, to create a better admin dashboard for bilingual users to add L1 translations -- but even that presupposes/demands L1 literacy on the part of the student

 ---